timothyrr/kured-1/README.md

-      --slack-channel string                slack channel for reboot notfications --slack-hook-url string               slack hook URL for reboot notfications --slack-username string               slack username for reboot notfications (default "kured") --start-time string                   only reboot after this time of day (default "0:00") --time-zone string                    use this timezone to calculate allowed reboot time (default "UTC")
+      --slack-channel string                slack channel for reboot notfications --slack-hook-url string               slack hook URL for reboot notfications --slack-username string               slack username for reboot notfications (default "kured") --message-template-drain string       message template used to notify about a node being drained (default "Draining node %s")
+      --message-template-reboot string      message template used to notify about a node being rebooted (default "Rebooting node %s")
+      --start-time string                   only reboot after this time of day (default "0:00") --time-zone string                    use this timezone to calculate allowed reboot time (default "UTC")
 ```